 1939 Play Ball #92 Ted Williams Rookie PSA 8 NM-MT

-WILLIAMS ROOKIE!!!
-Rookie card mania continues to dominate the card hobby, with virtually all iconic Cooperstown inductees' inaugural cardboard heirlooms shattering records with each and every passing sale.
-One of those highly coveted rookie marvels is the illustrious 1939 Play Ball Ted Williams that is presented here in a spectacular PSA 8 holder, with only 14 PSA examples graded higher!
-Regarding Ted Williams incredible legacy, it is not every time that we have the opportunity to fulfill our lifetime dream.
-For the great Boston Red Sox slugger Ted Williams, achieving his dream of "walking down the street with people passing me and saying there goes the greatest hitter who ever lived" DID become a reality.
+Rookie card mania continues to dominate the card hobby, with virtually all iconic Cooperstown inductees' inaugural cardboard heirlooms realizing earth-shattering pricing.
+One of those highly coveted rookie marvels is the illustrious 1939 Play Ball Ted Williams that is presented here in a spectacular PSA NM/MT 8 holder, with only fourteen examples (a meager 1.3%) graded higher!
+Unquestionably, this world-class Williams' offering truly resides as one of the hobby's most significant rookie cards, with its illustrious stature synonymous with the "Splendid Splinter's" unparalleled hitting prowess.
+Regarding Ted Williams incredible legacy, it is not every time that we have the opportunity to fulfill our lifetime dream; for the great Boston Red Sox slugger ultimately achieving his relentless goal of "walking down the street with people passing him and saying there goes the greatest hitter who ever lived".

-Most experts agree that the "Splendid Splinter' is the greatest hitter of all-time.
-Williams batted .344 lifetime, hit 521 home runs, batted in almost 2,000 runs and had the 2nd highest slugging percentage ever (behind Babe Ruth), accomplishing all of this while missing five years in WWII and the Korean War as a fighter pilot!
-He is the last baseball player to hit .400 or better when he achieved a .406 average in his famous 1941 season, accomplishing all of these feats over four decades.
-The card itself provides a "splendid" black & white batting swing pose as Ted completes his unparalleled swing.
-Bright white borders frame the classic image that is, atypically, centered virtually "dead-on", defying the off-center technical stigma commonly associated with this issue.
-Both the edging and corners are extremely sharp, and no superficial wear is evident.
+Indeed, most baseball historians firmly agree that "Teddy Ballgame" is the greatest hitter of all-time, substantiated by his .344 lifetime average, 521 home runs, nearly 2,000 R.B.I.'s and the 2nd highest slugging percentage ever (behind Babe Ruth), with all of these amazing achievements compiled while the "Thumper" was missing five years in WW1 and the Korean War as an amazing fighter pilot!
+The last baseball player to hit .400 or better when he achieved a .406 average in his famous 1941 season, Williams accomplished all of his incredible feats in four decades (1939-1960).
+Similar to Ted's sensational batting exploits are the breathtaking aesthetics of this "Mint 9" rookie card that has justifiably earned the hallowed PSA 8 assessment.
+This cardboard marvel reveals a brilliant black & white batting pose as Ted completes his immortal swing, depicting spine-tingling clarity and contrast.
+Bright-white white borders frame the classic image that like most of these subjects, exhibits a somewhat skewed image (in this case some partiality towards the upper right edges).